ScrapCodes/image-recognition-tensorflow/Blog/blog_refine_results.md

 <image src='Model_No_converge.png' alt="" width="600"/>

 ### 2. Lack of training data.
-In a way with only 24 training examples, we have done reasonably well.
+In a way with only 26 or so training examples, we have done reasonably well.
 But, for image processing there are several techniques of data augmentation by applying some distortion to original image and generating more data.
 For example, for every input image we can have a invert color image added to our dataset.
 So, to achieve this, the `load_image_dataset` function(_from previous blog article_) is modified as follows.
 It is also possible to add a randomly rotated image for each original image.

 ```python
 # invert_image if true, also stores an invert color version of each image in the training set.